Hammaduddin561/vaani-brahmabot/README.md

 **VAANI (Voice-Activated Autonomous Navigation Intelligence)** - The BrahmaBot is a cutting-edge AI assistant that provides comprehensive information retrieval from a sophisticated knowledge graph created from both static and dynamic content.

-🎯 **Built for the Bharatiya Antariksh Hackathon**, VAANI has evolved into a production-ready system demonstrating advanced AI capabilities, real-time data integration, and multiple user interfaces.
+🎯 **Production-ready system** demonstrating advanced AI capabilities, real-time data integration, and multiple user interfaces.

 <div align="center">